 - Pick one or two Energy types at most.
-Remember, most 🕏 Pokémon can use any Energy for attacks, so they can go in nearly any deck! - To make sure you have enough Energy cards, try between 15 and 19 in your 60-card deck. - Trainer cards are important, too.
-Cards like Ultra Ball and Professor's Letter can help you find exactly the cards you need!
+Remember, most Pokémon can use any Energy for attacks, so they can go in nearly any deck! - To make sure you have enough Energy cards, try between 18 and 22 in your 60-card deck - Trainer cards are important, too.
+Cards like Pokémon Communication and Energy Search can help you find exactly the cards you need!
 Around 13 to 20 Trainer cards is a good start - Of course, you need Pokémon!
 The rest of your deck will be Pokémon.
 Remember, you need at least one Basic Pokémon in your deck.
 Collect your favorite Pokémon so you can have 4 copies of them in your deck to make sure you draw them as much as possible.
-And, if that Pokémon evolves, try to get 4 of each Pokémon in its Evolution chain as well!
+And, if that Pokémon evolves, try to get 4 of each of its Evolution chain Pokémon as well!